open-easyrtc/open-easyrtc/docs/easyrtc_configuration.md

 Other Settings
 --------------

 - **defaultApplicationName** - The namespace for the default application.
-This can be read and reassigned via the easyRTC API.
+This can be read and reassigned via the EasyRTC API.
-- **enableDemos** - Enable the provided easyRTC demos.
+- **enableDemos** - Enable the provided EasyRTC demos.
 Viewable in /demos/. [true|false]
 - **updateCheckEnable** - Checks in with easyrtc.com to see if a new version is available. [true|false]